vcvpaiva/AlgebraicCategories/files/acknowledgements.md

 E. W. Kiss, L. Márki, P. Pröhle, W. Tholen:
 Categorical algebraic properties.
 A compendium on amalgamation, congruence extension, epimorphisms, residual smallness, and injectivity, Studia Sci.
 Math.
 Hungar., 18, 1982, 79-140

-This paper lists the status of 8 properties for ~100 classes of mathematical structures (the [amalgamation property](amalgamation_property.md), intersection property of amalgamations, [epimorphisms are surjective](epimorphisms_are_surjective.md), the [congruence extension property](congruence_extension_property.md), existence of a cogenerating set, [residual smallness](residual_size.md), enough absolute retracts, and the existence of injective hulls), as well as some mathematical background on these properties and their relationship to 3 others ([strong amalgamation property](strong_amalgamation_property.md), transferability property, and enough injectives).
+This paper lists the status of 8 properties for ~100 concrete categories (the [amalgamation property](amalgamation_property.md), intersection property of amalgamations, [epimorphisms are surjective](epimorphisms_are_surjective.md), the [congruence extension property](congruence_extension_property.md), existence of a cogenerating set, [residual smallness](residual_size.md), enough absolute retracts, and the existence of injective hulls), as well as some mathematical background on these properties and their relationship to 3 others ([strong amalgamation property](strong_amalgamation_property.md), transferability property, and enough injectives).